rithikrn/foamgci/README.md

   using the convention $\tau_{\mathrm{int}} = 1 + 2\sum_{k\ge1}\rho_k$
   (so iid data give $\tau_{\mathrm{int}}=1$ and recover $\sigma/\sqrt N$).
-- **KPSS test** for stationarity of the time-averaging window (level and trend variants), implemented from first principles — no `statsmodels` dependency.
+- **KPSS test** for stationarity of the time-averaging window (level and trend variants), implemented from first principles, no `statsmodels` dependency.
 - **Extremum-localization check** for pointwise QoIs: the in-window spread of the extremum *location* (5th–95th percentile, in cell widths).
-A localized QoI stays within a few cells; a maximum that migrates between flow features is flagged as not pointwise-localized and demoted to a diagnostic — independent of the KPSS value check.
+A localized QoI stays within a few cells; a maximum that migrates between flow features is flagged as not pointwise-localized and demoted to a diagnostic, independent of the KPSS value check.
 - **Analytical Rayleigh-Pitot reference** for cross-checking the Richardson-extrapolated maximum pressure independently of the GCI machinery.